mstksg/inCode/copy/entries/inside.md

 ghci yourself!

-Experienced readers might have noted an unconventional omission of "Applicative Functors", which traditionally goes somewhere in between the section on Functor and the section on Monad.
-Applicative Functors, in this context, are handy in that they let you combine two values in worlds together;
-that is, if you have a `Maybe a` and a `Maybe b`, it allows you to use an `a -> b -> c` to "squash" them into a `Maybe c`.
+Experienced readers might have noted an unconventional omission of "Applicative Functors", which (since 2008-ish) traditionally goes somewhere in between the section on Functor and the section on Monad.
+Applicative Functors, in this context, are handy in that they let you combine two values in worlds together; that is, if you have a `Maybe a` and a `Maybe b`, it allows you to use an `a -> b -> c` to "squash" them into a `Maybe c`.
 For the nuances of this, check out a great [tutorial by adit][adit] that explains the Applicative typeclass well; you should easily be able to connect Applicative Functors to the concepts discussed in this post and see how they are useful :)

 As always, if you have any questions, leave them in the comments, or come find me on freenode's #haskell --- I go by *jle`* :)